feddelegrand7/mini007/README.md

 ###### At the moment, only in the development version

-The agent_dialog method facilitates an intelligent two-agent collaboration process designed to refine and optimize responses through iterative dialogue.
+The agents_dialog method facilitates an intelligent two-agent collaboration process designed to refine and optimize responses through iterative dialogue.